Altinity/clickhouse-backup/Manual.md

    --configs, --restore-configs, --do-restore-configs  Restore 'clickhouse-server' CONFIG related files --rbac-only                                         Restore RBAC related objects only, will skip backup data, will backup schema only if --schema added
    --configs-only                                      Restore 'clickhouse-server' configuration files only, will skip backup data, will backup schema only if --schema added
+   --resume, --resumable                               Will resume download for object disk data

 ```
 ### CLI command - restore_remote